maxmahlke/rocks/docs/core.rst

 Creating a ``Rock`` instance
 ----------------------------

-``Rocks`` are created by passing the name, number, or SsODNet ID of the asteroid that they should represent.
+``Rocks`` are created by passing the name, number, or :term:`SsODNet ID` of the asteroid that they should represent.

 .. code-block:: python